 You will be landing at Basco Airport.
 The town center is just a short walk away.

 Year-Round Fares.
 Basco flights are notorious for being expensive.
 They can cost as much as your soul.
 Not really, but they can reach up to P15,000 or higher.
-Philippine Airlines’s cheapest year-round fare is P7200 (roundtrip).
+Philippine Airlines’s average year-round fare is P7200 (roundtrip).
 Many travelers I know always point out that it is even cheaper to fly to Hong Kong and other ASEAN cities than Batanes. #Truth #NoLiesDetected

 Just a moment ago, I did a mock booking with PAL and found out that the rates for a February 2015 travel costs P9500, roundtrip.
 (I found weekday promo roundtrip tickets for only P6500!)
 I tried booking the same dates with SkyJet, and the cost totaled P11,500.